mrknmc/ug4/slip/report.md

 ## Front-end

+The front-end application was developed with several Javascript libraries that made things much easier for us.

+### Data Bindings

+Most importantly we used Backbone.js to communicate with the back-end API.
+JSON data returned by the API is wrapped in Backbone collections and models.
+This allows easy modification on client side which automatically fire off requests to the back-end.

+### UI Framework

+None of the members of our team had much experience with web design.
+This is why we decided to use Bootstrap [^bootstrap] to style our application with CSS.

+### Build System

+The modules for the front-end were developed based on the CommonJS [^commonjs] module specification.
+This means that each module was defined in its own file and were imported by other modules as needed.
+This allowed us to develop each component of the front-end application separately and reduced coupling.

+However, instead of deploying all the modules to the web server in separate files which would mean that the web client would have to make a separate request to download each file they were bundled into one file by Browserify [^browserify].
+They were then furthermore minimised using UglifyJS [^uglifyjs].

+The whole build process was automatic and we could build the whole bundled minimised application with just one command thanks to a build system called Gulp [^gulp].

+Moreover, during development we made use of a plugin called Livereload [^livereload].
+Livereload allows you to see changes in source code rendered in browser in real-time thanks to rebuilding the application whenever it records a change in source code.
+This greatly simplified our work-flow.

 # Implementation Details

 The implementation could be split into two main categories: Back-end and Front-end.
 Back-end concerns the API used to communicate with the Android device and the web browser and the front-end displays useful information about measurements.